 - A pleasant taste

 - Lack of fish burps

-It’s the trifecta that tells you that you are getting the health benefits from taking fish oil that you expect to.
+It’s the trifecta that tells you that you are getting the health benefits from taking fish oil you expect to.

-“In double-blind, randomized, controlled trials, DHA and EPA combinations have been shown to benefit attention deficit/hyperactivity disorder (AD/HD), autism, dyspraxia, dyslexia, and aggression.
+“In double-blind, randomized, controlled trials, DHA and EPA combinations have been shown to benefit attention-deficit/hyperactivity disorder (AD/HD), autism, dyspraxia, dyslexia, and aggression.
 For the affective disorders, meta-analyses confirm benefits in major depressive disorder (MDD) and bipolar disorder, with promising results in schizophrenia and initial benefit for borderline personality disorder.
 Accelerated cognitive decline and mild cognitive impairment (MCI) correlate with lowered tissue levels of DHA/EPA, and supplementation has improved cognitive function”

 Taking this deficiency information into account, then it would seem to be a good idea to take fish oil for its myriad health benefits and if you’re going to take one, make sure it’s the best you can find.